 Rwandan Economy Breakdown

-The nation’s biggest source of income is agriculture, which contributes 39% of gdp, employing 75% of the population in mainly subsistence agriculture.
+The nation’s GDP today in 2019 is a mere $11 billion dollars, about $822 per capital, which makes it a poor country by the definition of the UN.
+The biggest source of income in the country is agriculture, which contributes 39% of gdp, employing 75% of the population, in mainly subsistence agriculture.
 Main agricultural products are coffee, tea, bananas and coconuts which are mainly exported to neighboring countries.

-The industry saw a 2% decline in contribution to gdp between 2016-2017 due to bad rains plaguing the region of late.
+The sector saw a 2% decline in contribution to gdp between 2016-2017 due to bad rains plaguing the region over the period.

 Fast Economic Growth Sector

 The fastest growing sectors of construction and real estate follow close behind as they registered the biggest growth to gdp sector contribution in 2017.
-These two sectors have seen Kigali’s skyline rocketing with world class hotels, skyscrapers on the backdrop of western style infrastructure, world-class connected schools and government offices which adorn the covers of international financial and travel magazines.
+These two sectors have seen Kigali’s skyline rocketing with world class hotels, skyscrapers on the backdrop of western style infrastructure, the well promoted world-class connected schools in a country with some of the lowest literacy in Africa, and government offices which adorn the covers of international financial and travel magazines.

 After agriculture, the civil service of Rwanda is the second biggest employer contributing to Rwanda’s low 3.2% unemployment rate.
 A rate suspiciously lower than even the EU and United States averages.